 FEI President from 1986 to 1994

 The Princess Royal GCVO, was born in 1950 and is the daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, President of the FEI from 1964 to 1986.
 Riding since the age of 3 the Princess rode in her first Eventing competition in 1970.
 She was the European Eventing Champion in 1971 at Burghley on Doublet and was a Member of the silver medal team and 2nd individually in the European Championships in 1975 at Luhmühlen on her mount Goodwill.

 She also competed in the 1973 European and the 1974 World Championships and in the 1976 Olympic Games.
-She was President of the British Olympic Association (NOC).
-The Princess is the Patron of Riding for the Disabled, President of Save the Children Fund since 1970, and Patron of the World Breeding Federation Sport Horses.
+She was President of the British Olympic Association (

 H.R.H. the Infanta Doña Pilar de Borbòn, Duchess of Badajoz, daughter of Their Royal Highnesses the Count and Countess of Barcelona, was born in 1936 and subsequently resided in Italy, Switzerland and Portugal.
 In Portugal, she obtained her nursing diploma and practised her profession for three years in various hospitals.
 She speaks six languages fluently.
 She is actively involved in several charities: Red Cross, Friends of the Monasteries, Foundation for the Defense of Life, Nuevo Futuro, Action Aid, Foundation for Investigation and Training in Oncology, as well as other institutions of cultural interest; she is Honorary President of the Spanish Equestrian Federation and Member of the Spanish Olympic Committee.